SovereignCloudStack/gx-credential-generator/README.md

 As of now, this can not be discovered, short of using external sources, like the IaaS SD, the list of node images (osism minio), ...

-## Status (2022-06-21)
+## Status (2022-06-24)
-The current PoC code can discover OpenStack capabilities and produces an entry for the compute service with endpoint URL and a flavor list.
+The current PoC code can discover OpenStack capabilities and produces an entry for the services in the service catalogue.
+For the compute service, there is a flavor list (yet without some of the details discoverable by SCS specs); for volumes, we list the types, for loadbalancers, we have a flavor list as well.

 Thanks to the work in Hackathon #4, we have an option to export JSON-LD (use option `--gaia-x` aka. `-g`) that can be signed and